A statistical physics framework for optimal learning: Results

-We next explore how a time‐dependent learning‐rate schedule $\eta(\alpha)$ can be coupled with the curriculum to improve generalization.
-This corresponds to extending the control vector $\bm{u}(\alpha)=\left(\Delta(\alpha),\eta(\alpha)\right)$, where both difficulty and learning rate schedules are optimized jointly.
-In Figure~\ref{fig:curr_eta}a, we see that this joint optimization produces a substantial reduction in generalization error compared to any constant‐$\eta$ strategy.
+We next explore how a time-dependent learning rate $\eta(\alpha)$ can be coupled with the curriculum, by extending the control vector to $\uu=(\Delta,\eta)$, so that difficulty and learning-rate schedules are optimized jointly.
+In Figure~\ref{fig:curr_comparison}e, we see that this joint optimization produces a substantial reduction in generalization error compared to any constant‐$\eta$ strategy.
 Interestingly, for all parameter settings considered, an easy‐to‐hard curriculum becomes optimal once the learning rate is properly adjusted.
-Figure~\ref{fig:curr_eta}b displays the optimal learning rate schedule $\eta(\alpha)$ at $\lambda=0$: it begins with a warm‐up phase, transitions to gradual annealing, and then undergoes a sharp drop precisely when the curriculum shifts from easy to hard samples.
-This behavior is intuitive, since learning harder examples benefits from a lower, more cautious learning rate.
-As demonstrated in Figure~\ref{fig:curr_comparison_eta} (Appendix~\ref{appendix:supp_figs}), this combined schedule effectively balances both objectives—maximizing signal alignment and minimizing noise overfitting.
-These results align with the empirical learning rate scheduling employed in the numerical experiments of \cite{mannelli2024tilting}, where easier samples were trained with a higher (constant) learning rate and harder samples with a lower one.
+Figure~\ref{fig:curr_comparison}f displays the optimal $\eta(\alpha)$ at $\lambda=0$: it begins with a warm‐up phase, transitions to gradual annealing, and then undergoes a sharp drop precisely when the curriculum shifts from easy to hard samples.
+This behavior is intuitive, since learning harder examples benefits from a lower learning rate.
+These results align with the empirical learning rate scheduling employed in the numerical experiments of \cite{mannelli2024tilting}.
 Importantly, our framework provides a principled derivation of the optimal joint schedule, thereby confirming and grounding prior empirical insights.

+To validate these theoretical predictions beyond the analytically tractable setting, we test the easy-hard-easy schedule on a Cluttered CIFAR-10 classification task using a convolutional neural network (see the Supplementary Material for details).
+Consistent with the optimal control solution, we find that the non-monotonic easy-hard-easy strategy outperforms both the standard curriculum and anti-curriculum baselines, confirming that the qualitative structure of the optimal schedule transfers to realistic architectures and datasets.